Hetu v2: A General and Scalable Deep Learning System with Hierarchical and Heterogeneous Single Program Multiple Data Annotations: Dynamic Graph Switching

 \section{Dynamic Graph Switching}

-\hetu's graph specialization techniques address spatial heterogeneity by generating device-specific parallel execution logic.
-However, temporal heterogeneity, which evolves over time, requires dynamic reconfiguration of the overall parallelization.
-This introduces two key system-level challenges: 1) how to express different parallel strategies (\S\ref{subsec:multi_anno}) and 2) how to seamlessly transition between them (\S\ref{subsec:fused_bsr}).
+\system's graph specialization abstraction addresses \textit{spatial} heterogeneity by generating device-specific parallel execution logic given an \textit{annotation plan}.
+However, \textit{temporal} heterogeneity, which evolves over time, demands dynamic reconfiguration of the overall parallelization.
+This necessitates switching from one \textit{annotation plan} to another (Figure~\ref{fig:workflow}(b),(c)).